thomax/svelte-express-sanity-oauth-template/README.md

-# svelte-express-sanity-oauth-tepmlate
+# svelte-express-sanity-oauth-template

-Blueprint for setting up a full-stack webapp
+Template repo for setting up a full-stack webapp

-## What's in the box
+## What's in the box?

 - Svelte (not Sveltekit)
 - Express server
 - Sanity studio (for editing content)